 Shrinivas Ramasubramanian

 I am an incoming Grad Student at Carnegie Mellon University.
-Currently I'm a research engineer at Fujitsu Research in Bangalore, where I work in collaboration with Fujitsu Research Japan and Vision and AI lab, IISc optimizing non-decomposable objectives and person re-identification.
-I also collaborate with Fujitsu Research India where I primarily focus on the use of graph neural networks for large scale data.
+Previously I was a research engineer at Fujitsu Research in Bangalore, where I worked in collaboration with Fujitsu Research Japan and Vision and AI lab, IISc optimizing non-decomposable objectives and person re-identification.
+I also collaborated with Fujitsu Research India where I primarily focus on the use of graph neural networks for representation learning.
 I did my undergrad at IIT Bombay, in Electrical Engineering.

 Email / CV / Scholar / Github / Linkedin